 Quinoa Tabbouleh: a Beautiful Fresh Herb Salad

-Fresh herbs are the star in this fresh and tasty take on Tabbouleh made with quinoa and a splash of lime.
+Garden herbs are the star in this fresh and tasty take on Tabbouleh made with quinoa and a splash of lime.
 Quinoa tabbouleh is simple to make and a great way to use the abundance of herbs that grow in the summer.
 It’s a fresh side dish that gets better after it marinates for a few hours.
 Pick the herbs in the morning when they are freshest, and prepare the salad.
-Set it in the fridge and it will be ready for a healthy lunch time treat or picnic snack.
+Set it in the fridge and it will be ready for a healthy lunchtime treat or picnic snack.

 - 3 cups prepared quinoa